mojtabaAPK/fmd-rf/README.md

 4 press F5 to run

+5 press remote control key to see the code

-5 in output u will see the code
+6 in output u will see the code